ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial2.md

 *  If you're planning to deploy your sandbox on Azure, refer to this tutorial: [Deploying the Sandbox on Azure](http://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/)
 *  [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 *  Allow yourself around **1 hour** to complete this tutorial.
-*  Downloaded Vehicle Related Datasets from the previous tutorial

-### Download Vehicle Related Datasets
+### Download San Francisco Salary Related Datasets

 We will download sf-salaries-2011-2013.csv and sf-salaries-2014.csv data onto our local filesystems of our computer.
 The commands are tailored for mac and linux users.